JoshCarter8400/team-profile-generator/README.md

 # team-profile-generator
 This is a command line application that allows an officer manager to build his team through a series of prompts.
 They can select another manager, an engineer, and an intern.
 Their answers are then used to generate an HTML file that displays in the browser.
-The manager is the able to send the employees an email and to clcik their github username to veiw their profile.
+The manager is the able to send the employees an email and to click their github username to view their profile.

 ## Table of Contents
 * [Installation](#Installation)